John Bean Technologies (NYSE:JBT) Updates Q3 2021 Earnings Guidance

 John Bean Technologies (NYSE:JBT) issued an update on its third quarter 2021 earnings guidance on Tuesday morning.
 The company provided EPS guidance of $1.100-$1.200 for the period, compared to the Thomson Reuters consensus EPS estimate of $1.190.
 The company issued revenue guidance of $485 million-$505 million, compared to the consensus revenue estimate of $481.40 million.John Bean Technologies also updated its FY 2021 guidance to $4.600-$4.800 EPS.

-John Bean Technologies (NYSE:JBT) last announced its quarterly earnings data on Sunday, April 25th.
-The industrial products company reported $0.90 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.78 by $0.12.
-John Bean Technologies had a net margin of 6.33% and a return on equity of 19.53%.
-The business had revenue of $417.80 million during the quarter, compared to analyst estimates of $418.81 million.
-During the same period last year, the firm posted $1.01 EPS.
-The company’s revenue was down 8.7% on a year-over-year basis.
-As a group, research analysts predict that John Bean Technologies will post 4.58 earnings per share for the current year.
+John Bean Technologies (NYSE:JBT) last issued its quarterly earnings data on Monday, July 26th.
+The industrial products company reported $1.19 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $1.00 by $0.19.
+The company had revenue of $475.50 million for the quarter, compared to analyst estimates of $453.51 million.
+John Bean Technologies had a net margin of 5.98% and a return on equity of 19.38%.
+John Bean Technologies’s revenue was up 15.6% compared to the same quarter last year.
+During the same period last year, the company posted $1.09 earnings per share.
+As a group, equities research analysts expect that John Bean Technologies will post 4.73 earnings per share for the current year.

-Several analysts have recently weighed in on the company.
-JPMorgan Chase & Co. lifted their target price on John Bean Technologies from $87.00 to $94.00 and gave the stock an overweight rating in a research report on Wednesday, April 14th.
-Robert W. Baird upgraded John Bean Technologies from a neutral rating to an outperform rating and set a $151.00 price objective for the company in a report on Wednesday, May 26th.
-Finally, Wells Fargo & Company lifted their price objective on John Bean Technologies from $160.00 to $165.00 and gave the company an overweight rating in a report on Wednesday, April 28th.
-One analyst has rated the stock with a hold rating and five have given a buy rating to the company’s stock.
-John Bean Technologies has an average rating of Buy and an average target price of $140.80.
+A number of equities research analysts recently weighed in on the company.
+Robert W. Baird raised their price objective on John Bean Technologies from $151.00 to $162.00 and gave the company an outperform rating in a research report on Thursday, July 29th.
+JPMorgan Chase & Co. increased their price target on shares of John Bean Technologies from $87.00 to $94.00 and gave the company an overweight rating in a research report on Wednesday, April 14th.
+Finally, Wells Fargo & Company lifted their price objective on shares of John Bean Technologies from $160.00 to $165.00 and gave the stock an overweight rating in a research report on Wednesday, April 28th.
+One research analyst has rated the stock with a hold rating and five have given a buy rating to the stock.
+The company has an average rating of Buy and a consensus price target of $143.00.

 John Bean Technologies Corporation provides technology solutions to food and beverage industry and equipment and services to air transportation industries.
 The company operates through JBT FoodTech and JBT AeroTech segments.
 It offers poultry processing, mixing/grinding, injecting, marinating, tumbling, portioning, packaging, coating, cooking, frying, freezing, weighing, and X-ray food inspection.